LeedsCodeDojo/Recursion/Recursion.md

 * Javascript
 * Most Ruby implementations

-(Note: For VM-based languaged that run on things like the JVM or CLR, the compiler can optimise some tail calls, but for full TCO it has ti be supported at the VM level.
+(Note: For VM-based languaged that run on things like the JVM or CLR, the compiler can optimise some tail calls, but for full TCO it has to be supported at the VM level.
 The CLR supports this while the JVM does not).

 (Another Note: Some languages which don't support TCO use something called Trampolining instead, which does something crazy with lambdas.
-See the Internet for details.)
+See The Internet for details.)

 ## Continuations